 Symbol Meaning

-High voltage present.
+A High voltage present.

 \triangle Caution, consult accompanying documents.

-, y auto Shock Required Indicator - flashes to indicate that a shock is about to be delivered.
+auto Shock Required Indicator - flashes to indicate that a shock is about to be delivered.

-ON () OFF ON/OFF/DISARM Button - - Turns the device ON when it is OFF. - Turns the device OFF when it is ON. - DISARMS the device when it is charged and then turns the device OFF.
+ON OFF ON/OFF/DISARM Button - -Turns the device ON when it is OFFTurns the device OFF when it is ON DISARMS the device when it is charged and then turns the device OFF.

 Do not expose to high heat or open flame.
 Do not incinerate.

 Recyclable.

-[]i Consult operating instructions.
+Πi Consult operating instructions.

-(Refer to instruction manual / booklet.
+Refer to instruction manual / booklet.

 Do not damage or crush.

-× Follow proper disposal procedures.
+Follow proper disposal procedures.

-Meets the requirements of the European Medical Device Directive.
-Note: XXXX represents the identification number of the notified body.
+€ Meets the requirements of the European Medical Device Directive.
+Note : XXXX represents the identification number of the notified body.

-4 Temperature limitation.
+1 Operational temperature limitation.

 Symbol Meaning

 Use by (yyyy-mm).

-- (★)+ Defibrillation proof - Can withstand the effects of an externally applied defibrillation shock.
+⊣ ∱⊦ Defibrillation proof - Can withstand the effects of an externally applied defibrillation shock.
 Internally powered with defibrillator-proof BF-type patient applied parts (per EN 60601-1).

 Manufacturer.

-Date of manufacture.
+M YYYY Date of manufacture.

+YYYY Manufacturer and date of manufacture.

-8 Do not reuse.
+2 Do not reuse.

-!
-USA For USA users only.
+!USA For USA users only.

+Rx ONLY Federal Law (USA) restricts this device to sale by or on the order of a physician.

 REF Catalogue number.

-Ť Keep dry.
+† Keep dry.

 T Handle with care.

 Transportation and storage requirements.
 See environmental requirements.

-EC REP Authorized European Representative.
+EC REP Authorized European Representative: Emergo Europe Molenstraat 15 2513 BH The Hague The Netherlands

+Symbol Meaning

 DATEX Does not contain latex.

 LOT Lot number.

 IP54 Dust protected; Protected against water jets.

-Symbol Meaning

-C C C C C C C C C C C C C C C C C C C Classified by TUV Rheinland of NA with respect to electric shock, fire, and mechanical hazard only in accordance with UL 60601-1, CAN/CSA C22.2 No.601.1-M90, IEC 60601-1, and IEC 60601-2-4.
+TÜVRheisland us Classified by TUV Rheinland of NA with respect to electric shock, fire, and mechanical hazard only in accordance with UL 60601-1, CAN/CSA C22.2 No.601.1-M90, IEC 60601-1, and IEC 60601-2-4.
 Conforms to UL Standard UL 60601-1.
 Certified to CAN/CSA Standard C22.2 No. 601.1-M90.

 SN Serial number.

 Li/MnO2 Lithium Manganese Dioxide Battery.

 NON-STERILE Product is not sterile.